More information on counselling

 I’ve not had counselling before – how does it work?

 Over the first few sessions, we build trust and a strong therapeutic relationship to enable us to work well together.
 I will listen intently as you explain what is going on for you and what life is like for you.
 Each session is guided by you, as I gently explore your situation and feelings.
 You are in control at all times of how much and what you say, however being as honest as possible in the counselling sessions will help you greatly in working with what you wish to change through counselling.
-The process of counselling is explained on the British Association of Counselling and Psychotherapy (BACP) website – What is Therapy.
+The process of counselling is explained on the British Association of Counselling and Psychotherapy (BACP) website – What is Counselling or via their short video - Therapy Talks.
 I am happy to discuss the process in more detail with you, which may help allay any fears you may have in undertaking therapy, which I understand can be a daunting thought.
 One of my previous clients talks about their experience of what to expect:

-I offer a free initial session so we have an opportunity to see what it would be like for us to work together, discuss what you wish to get out of therapy and what I can offer.
-The initial session is undertaken by telephone and there is no obligation to continue if you feel it is not right for you.
-The session usually lasts around 20 minutes and you need to contact me to book an appointment.
-At the end of the initial session, we will discuss how you wish to proceed and if you would like to book your first counselling appointment.
+I offer a free initial chat so we have an opportunity to see what it would be like for us to work together, discuss what you wish to gain from having therapy and what I can offer.
+The consultation is undertaken by telephone and there is no obligation to continue if you feel it is not right for you.
+The call usually lasts around 20 minutes and I will contact you on the number you provide.
+At the end of the consultation, we will discuss how you wish to proceed and if you would like to book your first counselling appointment.
+You can see my online diary and book your free consultation here.

 When are you available?